canoi12/tinycoffee/README.md

 ## distribution

-pack all your game assets (images, sound, font, scripts) in a zip called data.pack, if you are using wren, maintain the `main.wren` in the root folder of the zip
+pack all your game assets (images, sound, font, scripts) in a zip called data.pack.
+If you are using Lua or Wren, maitain the `main.(lua|wren)` file in the zip root

 ## screenshots